tliron/install-gnome-themes/README.md

 To avoid rebuilding themes if there was no change, the script caches identifiers in the file `.install-gnome-themes-cache` in the current user's `.themes` folder.
 Delete it to force rebuilding all themes.

 To change your theme, run the GNOME Tweak Tool and go to the Appearance tab.
+Or, you can use the command line:

+    gsettings set org.gnome.desktop.interface gtk-theme "gtk theme name" gsettings set org.gnome.desktop.wm.preferences theme "shell theme name"

 To update this script to its latest version: